ployt0/wp-exp-to-md-img-fixer/README.md

 I need somebody to donate their site's export.xml.
 I'll get round to it later but I wrote this project on a borrowed laptop and I don't have access right now.

-Integration tests can use an alpine and node.js on the export.xml.
-Like lonekorean's repo, a gif video would suffice if this is a hassle.
+Integration tests use an alpine and node.js docker image (and the still missing export.xml).

-Please see the unit tests for how it works.
+Please see the unit tests for more details.

 # Usage